Rolias/trello-helper/ReadMe.md

 ## Available Functions

-See the [GitHub documentation](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Rolias/trello-helper/master/documentation/module-src_trello-TrelloPlus.html) for the list of available functions and their signatures.
-Look for the example usage.
-The param section was optimized for code assistance and type script and it makes the JSDoc runner just show a type of `Object` even though the underlying comment spells out all the proper property names.
-I figured you'll use the code assist feature a lot more than the documentation but the @example tags do show all the property names.
+See the [GitHub documentation](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Rolias/trello-helper/master/docs/classes/_trello_.trello.html) for the list of available functions and signatures.

 ---